joergmlpts/nature-id/README.md

 This code is written in Python 3.
 Besides Python 3, the packages `Pillow` and `requests` are used to load and process images and to access the iNaturalist API.

-These packages as well as `Tensorflow Lite` can be installed on Ubuntu Linux and other Debian distributions with the command
+These packages as well as `TensorFlow Lite` can be installed on Ubuntu Linux and other Debian distributions with the command

 ```
 sudo apt install python3-pillow python3-requests
-pip3 install tflite
+pip3 install tflite-runtime
 ```

 and on other platforms with the command

 ```
-pip install Pillow requests tflite
+pip install Pillow requests tflite-runtime
 ```

 Where appropriate `pip3` should be called instead of `pip` to avoid accidentally installing Python 2 packages.